 The capital of the North, Manchester is a proud city full of history, courage and culture.
 From stadium tours at iconic football grounds to the canals and industrial heritage tours, there is something for everyone.

-There are plenty of museums, shops, quirky quarters and many fantastic bars and restaurants (including Michelin-starred) to tempt you.
+There are plenty of museums, shops, quirky quarters and many fantastic bars and restaurants (including Michelin-starred) to tempt you – a few reasons to spend a nice weekend in Manchester!

 So, what do you think?
-Is it worth to visit the capital on Northern England?
+Is it worth to visit the capital in Northern England?

 Situated in Somerset, Bath is an incredible World Heritage Site that combines contemporary culture with an astonishing past.
 The Roman baths are a must-see while sampling the Bath bun is a delight.